Romano-Garmez/opz-sample-manager/README.md

 # opz-sample-manager
- electron app to handle everything with samples on the op-z
+ flask app built with PyQt5 to handle everything with samples on the op-z